eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 * Can be applied to a `Section` or an `Item` to pass information to the engine.

-* Can either take no arguments at all or have multiple arguments.
+* Can have zero or more arguments separated by `,`.

 * Can be extended via plugins.